build-trust/ockam/README.md

 </p>

-Rust and Elixir libraries for end-to-end encrypted, mutually authenticated communication between edge devices and cloud services.
+Rust and Elixir libraries for end-to-end encrypted, mutually authenticated communication within distributed applications.

-Machines, within the Internet of Things, operate by exchanging messages, with cloud services and other connected machines.
-Secure, private, and trustworthy connected applications must protect these messages from eavesdropping, tampering, and forgery.
+Data, within modern distributed applications, are rarely exchanged over a single point-to-point transport connection.
+Application messages routinely flow over complex, multi-hop, multi-protocol routes — _across data centers, through queues and caches, via gateways and brokers_ — before reaching their end destination.

+Transport layer security protocols are unable to protect application messages because their protection is limited by the length and duration of the underlying transport connection.

-Ockam is a suite of programming libraries and infrastructure that make it simple for applications to dynamically create end-to-end encrypted, mutually authenticated, granularly authorized, lightweight secure channels that protect messages, end-to-end — from their source to their destination.
+Ockam is a suite of programming libraries and infrastructure that makes it simple for your applications to guarantee end-to-end integrity, authenticity, and confidentiality of data.

+You no longer have to implicitly depend on the security of every other machine or application within the same network boundary.
+Instead, your application can have a strikingly smaller vulnerability surface and easily make granular authorization decisions about all incoming information and commands.

 ## Features

 * End-to-end encrypted, mutually authenticated secure channels.
+* Key establishment, rotation, and revocation - for fleets, at scale.
 * Identity profiles isolated by privacy contexts.
-* Key establishment, rotation, and revocation - for fleets, at scale.
 * Attribute-based Access Control - credentials with selective disclosure.
 * Add-Ons for a variety of operating environments, transport protocols, and cryptographic hardware.
 * Libraries for multiple languages - Rust, Elixir (more on the roadmap).